-For fans of Kate Mosse and Kate Morton comes a haunting novel about two women separated by decades but entwined by fate.
+Fans of Kate Mosse and Kate Morton will love this haunting novel about two women separated by decades, but entwined by fate.

 As the sun beats down relentlessly, Alice becomes ever more determined to unearth the truth about the girl in the photograph - and stop her own life from becoming an eerie echo of Elizabeth's . . .

 Lifelong fans of Daphne du Maurier's Rebecca will adore Kate Riordan's exquisite novel, The Girl in the Photograph.

 Praise for The Girl in the Photograph:

 'Full of slow-burning tension' Essentials

 'A sweeping saga of secrets and ghosts' Good Housekeeping